top of page

 Dusty Weis:

-In film of this moment, and it's really a lot of fun to watch, you can see Kennedy sort of falter in the moment of indecision.
+In film of this moment, and it's really a lot of fun to watch, you can see Kennedy sort of falter in this moment of indecision.
 He looks at the hat in his hands, and out at the cheering ballroom of adoring Texans.
 He shuffles his feet a little bit, and then leans into the mic with this almost sheepish smile.

 John F. Kennedy: